NLTGit/automated_infrastructure_compliance_framework/README.md

 "FugueCLIENTSECRET" - Secret of the Fugue client Id
 "REGULAVERSION" - Version of Regula project library/rules
 "OPAVERSION" - Version of Opa binary
+"Tf_workdir" - working directory of terraform files

+## Pre-Configured Fugue environment for cloud account
+Before deploying either of the following AICF framework methods, one must create and configure a Fugue environment to obtain the information required in the previous section.

+## Terraform Cloud configuration
+Because Terraform doesn't have the current capability to save plans remotely (for conversion to json format for the opa eval execution), one must set the workspace execution to "Local" in the settings.

 **CLI method**
 In order to deployment AICF via bash CLI environment, one must first have the aws cli binary installed and have properfly configured the ~/.aws/config and ~/.aws/credentials files